- New jobs are constantly being created!

 Namely: What do I enter, if my job title is unclear, spongy, poorly definable and changes more often times - as is becoming more and more normal these days?
 What should one actually search for?

-I am therefore of the opinion that this whole job search matching problem, as obvious as it may seem at first glance, will no longer provide adequate results for an increasing percentage of job seekers.
-Completely different mechanisms are required - especially on the Internet.
-For these to work, you should follow the 6 rules below:
+I therefore believe that this whole job search matching problem, as obvious as it may seem at first glance, will no longer provide adequate results for an increasing percentage of job seekers.
+Completely different mechanisms are required here – especially on the Internet.
+In order for these to work, you should do the following 6 Regulate heed:

 - Do not post any tasteless or illegal content on your social network profile.